-At Wallsend Jubilee Primary School geography is taught through a theme based approach alongside Design & Technology, History and Art.
-Our long-term and medium-term plans map out the skills and themes covered each term for each key stage.
-These plans define what we will teach and ensure an appropriate balance and distribution of work across each term.
+At Wallsend Jubilee Primary School, geography is taught through a theme based approach alongside design & technology, history and art.
+Our long-term plans display the themes covered each term for each key stage.
+Our objectives in geography are taught progressionally and are highlighted on our skills progression documents.
+These skills have been further broken down within each year group and mapped out on the knowledge organiser for their appropriate theme.
+Our Knowledge organisers define what geography objectives we will teach within a theme unit and ensure an appropriate balance and distribution of work across each term.